brianberns/Setback/README.md

 #### Bootstrap
 These keys are used when bootstrapping a score-sensitive model from a baseline model.
 Unlike the baseline keys, these keys are formatted using `/` characters, rather than by absolute position within the string, as follows:
 ```
-Them-need/Us-need/High-bid/High-bidder/Num-bids/Hand
+Score-need/High-bid/High-bidder/Num-bids/Hand
 ```

 Where:
+* `Score-need`: Representation of the current score, consisting of two characters: `Them-need` and `Us-need`.
     * `Them-need`: The number of points the other team needs to win, or `x` if the other team needs more than four points (i.e. can't win on this deal).
     * `Us-need`: If the other team is ahead and needs four points or less then `!`, else `.`.
 * `High-bid`: The current high bid as an integer: `0`, `2`, `3`, or `4`.
 * `High-bidder`: Index of the current high bidder, relative to the dealer: `0`, `1`, `2`, `3`, or `-1` if there is no current high bidder.
 * `Num-bids`: The number of bids made so far in this auction (`0` - `3`).